 Restaurant Il Forno a Legna

 After having mainly eaten meals purchased from the local grocery store and market, I decided to indulge and have a proper meal on my last night in Geneva.
 At the recommendation of a colleague, I dined at Restaurant Il Forno a Legna, a small, lovely Italian restaurant just a few blocks from my hotel and the office.
-I normally try to stick to local cuisine when travelling but seeing that Geneva is a “global city” and only 55 miles from the Italian border, I made an exception.
+I normally try to stick to local cuisine when traveling but seeing that Geneva is a “global city” and only 55 miles from the Italian border, I made an exception.
 And, I’m glad I did.
 At only 7 o’clock the place was packed.
 Luckily there was one two-top available for my single self.
 I ordered a glass of the house white and poured over the multi-page menu in search of the perfect dish for my last night.
 As boring as it sounds, I opted for one of their homemade pizzas.
 Twenty minutes and another glass of house wine later, I was enjoying one of the best pizzas I have ever had-wood fired to perfection, thin slices of prosciutto, mozzarella di bufala, topped with fresh basil.
 It was so good, I used data roaming to send Albert the below photo.
 All in all, a good last night.